 How to Configure Static NAT?

-Static NAT is mapped inside and outside addresses one-to-one.
-It allows external devices to establish a session to internal devices using the statically assigned public address.
-For example, an internal web server mapped to a specific inside global address.
+Static NAT maps inside and outside addresses one-to-one.
+It allows external devices to establish a session with internal devices using the statically assigned public address.
+For example, an internal web server is mapped to a specific inside global address.

-The figure below illustrates the inside network containing a web server with a private IPv4 address which is accessible from the outside network using a global IPv4 address.
+The figure below illustrates an inside network containing a web server with a private IPv4 address accessible from the outside network using a global IPv4 address.

 - Create a mapping between the inside local address and the inside global addresses

-- After mapping, the interfaces participating in the translation are configured as interface inside or interface outside relative to NAT.
+- After mapping, the interfaces participating in the translation are configured as interfaces inside or outside relative to NAT.

-When NAT has applied the packet arriving at the inside interface of the router are translated and then forwarded towards the outside interface.
-Packets arriving on the outside interface are addressed to the configured inside global IPv4 address, are translated to the inside local address and then forwarded to the inside network.
+When NAT is applied, the packets arriving at the router’s inside interface are translated and forwarded to the outside interface.
+Packets arriving on the outside interface are addressed to the configured inside global IPv4 address, translated to the inside local address, and forwarded to the inside network.

 Example configuration of Static NAT

-To configure NAT there are four basic terms; inside local, inside global, outside local and outside global.
-We have discussed these terms in the previous lesson.
-In this lesson, I am going to explain the static NAT briefly.
+There are four basic terms for configuring NAT: inside local, inside global, outside local, and outside global.
+We discussed these terms in the previous lesson.
+In this lesson, I am going to explain static NAT briefly.
 The following topology is used to configure static NAT.

 Configuration of Static NAT for Server-1 (192.168.11.100)